-This hub brings together a high-level view of ID verification across different contexts, including venues, travel checkpoints, and online systems.
-It outlines the common layers used in verification and the limits of each method, without offering tactical advice or step-by-step guidance.
-Use it to explore the related articles below and compare how verification approaches vary by context.
+This hub brings together a high-level view of ID verification across venues, travel checkpoints, and online systems.
+It summarizes the common layers used in checks and the limits of each method, without offering tactical advice or step-by-step guidance.
+Use it to navigate the related articles below and compare approaches.

 What You Will Find Here